adriangl/pict2cam/fastlane/README.md

 Returns:

-* a `BuildResult` object containing the generated APK path and the Proguard Mapping file if generated
+* a `BuildResult` object containing the generated APK path and the Proguard mapping file if generated
 ### android release_apk
 ```
 fastlane android release_apk